 In 2013, a groundwater interim remedial measure (IRM) was implemented to extract groundwater and LNAPL from a single extraction well downgradient of the release area.
-Also, an oxygen-release compound was injected near the downgradient extent of the groundwater plume on the residential property to accelerate natural biodegradation in groundwater and prevent migration of the groundwater plume off of the residential property.
+Also, an oxygen-release compound was injected near the downgradient extent of the groundwater plume on the 330 Holly Drive property to accelerate natural biodegradation in groundwater and prevent migration of the groundwater plume off of the 330 Holly Drive property.
 In 2014, the groundwater extraction system was augmented with two additional groundwater extraction wells.
-Based on the results of recent groundwater monitoring, the downgradient extent of the groundwater plume has receded and concentrations are declining.
+A water treatment system, located at the 330 Holly Drive property, removes petroleum constituents from extracted groundwater, and the treated effluent is discharged to the Central Contra Costa Sanitary District sewer system under a special discharge permit.
+Based on the results of recent groundwater monitoring, the downgradient extent of the groundwater plume has receded and concentrations of petroleum constituents are declining.

-In October 2014, Phillips 66 installed and began operation of a temporary fan-powered ventilation system in the crawlspace of the house to ensure the prevention of vapor intrusion.
+In October 2014, Phillips 66 installed and began operation of a temporary fan-powered ventilation system in the crawlspace of the house to ensure the prevention of vapor intrusion into the house.
 In January 2015, Phillips 66 installed and began operation of an active, permanent ventilation system in the crawlspace of the house.
-This system was deactivated in August 2015 after Phillips 66 became the property owner and the house no longer was used as a residence.
+This system was deactivated in August 2015 after Phillips 66 became the owner of the 330 Holly Drive property, and the house no longer was used as a residence.